SupremeGit/Ansible/README.md

 The playbooks don't aim to produce anything like a fully finished SOE.
 It's more intended as a foundation which:
  * sets up basic monitoring & configuration tools (eg Nagios, Collectd, CockPit, Puppet), to gain some visibility & control over machines
  * can be easily extented, either with more Ansible, or, if you prefer, Puppet
- * provides tools to easily test any additions.
+ * provides tools to easily test any changes or additions you might like to make, vs any OS you might like to target.

 ## Functionality:
 The Ansible playbooks currently perform the following tasks: